milochen0418/webpack-react-step-by-step/versions/README.md

 (2) add webpack --watch to rebuild bundle.js automatically
 (3) Term1 [ $ npm run web:watch ] AND Term2 [ $ npm run web:exec ] .
 Then you can live-build and rerun on browser whenever change any source code.
 (4) web:exec --> live-server --wait=[TIME_ms]  .
 TIME_ms need  > bundle.js building time

+# ver_00_05 Add raw template html of babel ES5/ES6 and JSX of React
+With the new raw_template_html, you can understand how JSX, React and ES5/ES6 work first,
+So that you can easily to understand what happen if you use it in webpack when you start to use webpack.